-- Results (outputs and outcomes) - outputs the products or services resulting from the activities and linked to the objectives. - Outcomes are the measurable or observable changes in knowledge, behavior, or conditions that occur as a result of using the project's outputs. - Outcomes reflect the broader effect these outputs have on participants, stakeholders, or systems (e.g., improved skills, increased employment opportunities, changes in institutional practices). - A deliverable is a physical output related to a specific objective of the project, e.g. a report, publication, newsletter, tool, website, or conference.
+- outputs the products or services resulting from the activities and linked to the objectives. - Outcomes are the measurable or observable changes in knowledge, behavior, or conditions that occur as a result of using the project's outputs. - Outcomes reflect the broader effect these outputs have on participants, stakeholders, or systems (e.g., improved skills, increased employment opportunities, changes in institutional practices). - A deliverable is a physical output related to a specific objective of the project, e.g. a report, publication, newsletter, tool, website, or conference.
+Erasmus+